How inflation takes a bite out of your Domino’s carryout

-At the beginning of 2021, Congress passed a $1.9 trillion stimulus package –– namely the American Rescue Plan Act –– which among other things, expanded the maximum Child Tax Credit (CTC) to $3,000 for any child between 6 and 18 years, and $3,600 for any child under 6, up from $2,000.
+At the beginning of 2021, Congress passed a $1.9 trillion stimulus package –– namely the American Rescue Plan Act –– which, among other things, expanded the maximum Child Tax Credit (CTC) to $3,000 for any child between six and 18 years-old, and $3,600 for any child under six, up from $2,000.
 The full credit is available to single parents making under $75,000 and couples earning under $150,000.

-In his $3.5 trillion spending proposal, Joe Biden seeks to extend the expanded CTC till 2025 and make the full credit available to all low- and middle-income families regardless of income or earnings.
+In his $3.5 trillion spending proposal, Joe Biden seeks to extend the expanded CTC until 2025 and make the full credit available to all low- and middle-income families regardless of income or earnings.

 Certainly, reducing child poverty rates is a noble goal, but there are a lot of downsides to using government spending for such ends.
 Not only are anti-poverty programs costly, but they heavily disincentivize work, ultimately canceling out the intended benefits.
 Extending the CTC will not be any different.